Makiki Towers

 No analysis available

-I searched for references to a parking waitlist, waiting list, or joining a list for parking and found nothing.
-The listings describe assigned, covered, deeded, or leased stalls, but not a formal waitlist system.
+I looked for language about a parking waitlist, joining a list for parking, or waiting for a stall.
+The listings instead describe specific assigned, covered, or leased parking, with no waitlist process mentioned.

 No analysis available